sajid-khan-afridi/learn-modern-ai-python-batch-69/06-prompt_engineering/00-Basic-Meta-Prompting-Tutorial/readme.md

 Using ChatGPT to **create** and **refine** prompts is called **meta-prompting**.
 It can significantly **improve the clarity and usefulness** of any code or explanation you generate—especially for teaching or learning Python.

-**Key Takeaways**:
-- Start with a clear objective.
-- Use ChatGPT iteratively: generate, refine, test.
-- Incorporate constraints, examples, and style guidelines.
-- Don’t hesitate to ask ChatGPT to critique its own suggestions.

 ---